pureqml/qmlcore/README.md

 Please find the resulting files in build.web/*

 ## How it works
 The QML compiler scans source directories for QML files and parses each one.
 Filename starting with uppercase letter considered component, lowercase instantiated.
 Project-wide options are stored in the ```.manifest``` file.
-The result of the compilation is a single Javascript file with minimum dependencies (modernizr only), ready to use in mobile and desktop environment and accompanied by sample .html launcher and flash video player.
+The result of the compilation is a single Javascript file with minimum dependencies (modernizr only), ready to use in mobile and desktop environment and accompanied by sample .html launcher.

 ## Manifest options
 Manifest is a collection of project-wide hacks we used to botch various projects.
 Some of them may or may not be useful.